scm-manager/scm-review-plugin/docs/en/details-page/index.md

 ### Diff
 The "Diff" tab shows the changes between the target and source branch on a file level.

+There are two buttons at the top of the area to provide a better overview of the changes:
+- The first button show and hide the whitespace changes.
+- The second button can collapse all changesets.

 The changes are indicated based on the established format:

 * **White:** no changes